 The software package known as VulkanRT has recently caused a bit of commotion online.
 There have been posts on various forums and online communities, made by people who got confused by the sudden appearance of an entry named "VulkanRT" in their installed programs list.
 Some users were surprised and confused by the new entry and, not knowing what it was, assumed it was a virus and communicated their fears online.

-The reason why VulkanRT has started appearing in people's list of installed programs is that graphics card makers, most notably NVidia, AMD and Intel, started bundling the runtime libraries needed by Vulkan with their driver downloads.
+The reason why VulkanRT has started appearing in people's list of installed programs, seemingly out of nowhere, is that graphics card makers, most notably NVidia, AMD , and Intel, started bundling the runtime libraries needed by Vulkan with their driver downloads.
 A recent driver for any current graphics card will also unpack and install VulkanRT.
 This should not be cause for alarm as the VulkanRT component is just another tool that the Vulkan API needs to work properly.

 Is It Safe to Remove?